Below is information and preparations you want to be aware of before entering Canada that should ensure your passage into Canada is seamless.

 It’s important to know that if you bring more alcohol and tobacco product amounts listed here, you are required to pay duty on excess amounts.

 Food: Restrictions change frequently.
 We recommend you purchase all your food in Canada.
 It will save you delays when crossing the border.
 There are a number of grocery stories in Sault Ste.
 Marie, Ontario and a Valu-Mart grocery store in Wawa, Ontario.
 Learn more at www.inspection.gc.ca

-Pets: Dogs and cats accompanying their owners from the US must have current (within 36 months) rabies vaccination certificates.
+Pets: Dogs are no longer being flown by Hawk Air.
+Dogs and cats accompanying their owners from the US must have current (within 36 months) rabies vaccination certificates.